 Updated: Mar 28

 If you have trouble getting motivated sometimes, ask yourself why you train.
 Also realize that motivation is fleeting and elusive.
 We all have trouble sometimes!

 💪To save my own day.
 No, really.
 I can’t tell you how many times picking up a weight or doing some pull-ups saved me from tears, from falling apart and from myself.
 It gives me clear thinking.
 It also gives me the confidence I need to do the things I think I can’t do.

 💪To get strong!
-I’m 44 and still wondering how much stronger I can be.
+I’m over 40 and still wondering how much stronger I can be.
 Would I like to look better?
 Of course, don’t we all?
 But honestly, there are many feats of strength (say, a pull-up with a 53# bell) I would take over having 6-pack abs.
 And…see the first reason.
 It doesn’t really matter how you look if you don’t feel good on the inside.

 A long time ago I discovered that focusing on how I feel instead of how I look would keep me “motivated” for a much longer and more interesting fitness journey.
 I call it working from the inside out.
 Aaaaaand, I’m still a work in progress.
 I always will be.

 So, no need to panic if your motivation tends to come and go.
 And know that your why might just be an everyday kinda thing — ultimately I just said — I WANNA FEEL GOOD!
 And while that’s real simple, I know how much power that has!